 Discreet develops, assembles, markets and supports non-linear, on-line digital systems and software for creating, editing and compositing imagery and special effects for film, video, HDTV, broadcast and the Web.
 Discreet's systems and software are utilized by creative professionals for a variety of applications, including feature films, television programs, commercials, music and corporate videos, interactive game production, live broadcasting as well as Web design.
-Discreet's systems have played key roles in the creation of special visual effects for films such as Armageddon, Titanic, Forrest Gump, Independence Day, The Fifth Element, Batman & Robin, Contact and Air Force One; television programs and special events such as ABC's "World News Tonight with Peter Jennings" and the 1996 United States Presidential elections on ABC and CBS; music videos by artists including U2, REM, Rolling Stones and The Beatles; and commercials for clients such as Nike, Pepsi, AT&T and McDonald's.
+Discreet's systems have played key roles in the creation of special visual effects for films such as Armageddon, Titanic, Forrest Gump, Independence Day, The Fifth Element, Batman & Robin, Contact and Air Force One; television programs and special events such as ABC's "World News Tonight with Peter Jennings" ABC's on-air broadcast of the 1998 U.S. Congressional elections; Fox's Friday Night Football Show as well as their Super Bowl XXXIII broadcast; music videos by artists including U2, REM, Rolling Stones and The

+Beatles; and commercials for clients such as Nike, Pepsi, AT&T and McDonald's.
+Discreet has recently been recognized by the Academy of Motion Picture Arts and Sciences with a Scientific and Engineering Award for flame\ and inferno\.
 Discreet believes that creative professionals and designers require tools that simplify their work, enabling them to devote more time to creative activities and less time to technical tasks.

 Discreet offers high-end turnkey systems and software focused towards three markets: special effects, editing and broadcast production.
-Discreet's systems include its inferno and flame systems (special effects), its fire and smoke systems (editing) and its frost system (broadcast production).
-Discreet's flame system is an uncompressed, on-line, resolution independent, non-linear digital system and is used to create, edit and composite special visual effects in an on-line, real-time environment, providing instant feedback to the creative professional.
-Discreet's inferno system is an uncompressed, on-line, resolution independent, non-linear, digital system providing all of the features of flame with film tools and increased film resolution and color control for digital film work.
-Discreet's fire system is an uncompressed, on-line, nonlinear, digital video editing system with special effects capabilities.
-Discreet's smoke system is an uncompressed, on-line, non-linear, digital video editing system with limited special effects capabilities.
-In the broadcast production market, Discreet offers its frost system, a computer-based set of modeling, animation and rendering tools for the creation and manipulation of 3D graphics, including virtual sets for broadcast companies.
-Discreet's new media software products include its effect and paint products, and its edit and light products.
+Discreet's systems include its inferno\ and flame\ systems (special effects), its fire\ and smoke\ systems (editing) and its frost\ system (broadcast production).
+Discreet's flame\ system is an uncompressed, on-line, resolution independent, non-linear digital system and is used to create, edit and composite special visual effects in an on-line, real-time environment, providing instant feedback to the creative professional.
+In the broadcast production market, Discreet offers its frost\ system, a computer-based set of modeling, animation and rendering tools for the creation and manipulation of 3D graphics, including virtual sets for broadcast companies.
+Discreet's new media software products include its effect\ and paint\ products, and its edit\ and light\ products.
 Discreet sells its systems and software through a direct sales force as well as through distributors and resellers.